josdem/hugo/content/techtalk/spring/spring_boot_jms.md

 description = "The Java Message Service is an API for sending messages between two or more clients.
 It is an implementation to Producer-Consumer Design Pattern"
 +++

-[Java Message Service](https://docs.spring.io/spring/docs/3.0.x/spring-framework-reference/html/jms.html) is an API for sending messages between two or more clients.
+[Java Message Service](https://docs.spring.io/spring/docs/3.0.x/spring-framework-reference/html/jms.html) is an API for sending and receiving messages.
 It is an implementation to [Producer-Consumer Design Pattern](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem).
-This technique is usually implemented when you have time consuming process and you need to avoid client waiting time.
+This technique is usually implemented when you have a time consuming process and you need to avoid that a client is waiting for completing that process.
 To put this in context let’s think about a scenario where we could use it.
 The first thing that comes to my mind is an email delivery process.
-Sending an email consumes time and we can put email delivery as a task in a queue, so we can continue with our business flow without force to the client to wait until this email is deliver it.
-In this example I will show you how to use JMS in a Spring Boot application. **NOTE:** If you need to know what tools you need to have installed in your computer in order to create a Spring Boot basic project, please refer my previous post: [Spring Boot](/techtalk/spring/spring_boot)
+Sending an email consumes time and we can put email delivery as a message in a queue, so we can continue with our business flow without force to the client to wait until this email is deliver.
+In this example, we will see how to use JMS in a Spring Boot application. **NOTE:** If you need to know what tools you need to have installed in your computer in order to create a Spring Boot basic project, please refer my previous post: [Spring Boot](/techtalk/spring/spring_boot)

 Then execute this command in your terminal.